Alpha Brain-Wave Neurofeedback: Social and Economic Impact on Community

 Note: The questions below refer only to trainees and coworkers.

-Note: Again, it must be stressed that, in several questions in the survey, there was insufficient elapsed time, from the training to the time of the survey, to allow the respondents to adequately discriminate between options, yielding a frequent response of “no change,” in a given item.
+Note: Again, it must be stressed that, in several questions in the survey, there was insufficient elapsed time, from the training to the time of the survey, to allow the respondents to adequately discriminate between options, yielding a frequency response of “no change,” in a given item.
 An anticipated longitudinal study will rectify that situation.

 Friends and Family Comments on Changes in the Trainee Following the Training(s)